yask123/RedditWallpapers/README.md

 # Reddit Wallpapers

-Automatically sets the top trending, good resolution images on reddit as your desktop wallpapers, in a loop.
+Automatically sets the top trending, good resolution images on reddit as your desktop wallpapers, in a loop!

 ### Usage:
 ```bash